itz-abdulfatai/itz-abdulfatai/README.md

 ### Full-Stack Web Development Enthusiast:

 Hey there!
 I'm Abdulfatai, a passionate frontend react/next.js developer and full stack web development enthusiast currently diving deep into the world of technology.
 I'm on a journey to master the Mern stack, and so far, I've laid a strong foundation with HTML, CSS, and Bootstrap, tailwind, next.js, react.js.
 Currently, I'm delving into the realm of MERN stack backend to enhance my coding skills.
 My goal?
-To become a proficient full-stack web developer, creating innovative and dynamic web applications.
+To become a proficient full-stack web developer, to create innovative and dynamic web applications.

 ### Digital Marketing Entrepreneur: